classroomtechtools/Meets-Audit-Activity-Insights/README.md

 # Meets Audit Activity Insights

-A spreadsheet with Meets audit activity data, and reporting.
-Determine how many hours per day users are spending in Google Meets.
+Outputs leadership boards of how many hours per day users are spending in Google Meets, and how frenquently they had meets.

 ![FrequencyLeaderboard](/frequencyleaderboard.png?raw=true "Frequency Leaderboard")

-Interacts with the `Activities.list` [endpoint](https://developers.google.com/admin-sdk/reports/v1/reference/activities/list) available on GSuite domains that lists lots of Meets activity information.
-It's the same endpoint used in its own reporting console, such as the Meets Quality Tool.
+It's a spreadsheet that contains all meet data over the last X days.
+The built-in script interacts with the `Activities.list` [endpoint](https://developers.google.com/admin-sdk/reports/v1/reference/activities/list) available on GSuite domains; it's the same endpoint used in its own reporting console, such as the Meets Quality Tool.

 It downloads row-by-row all of this raw information, going back `days` number of days, saves into the spreadsheet into `meet data` sheet.

-Additional sheets contain pivot tables that provide insights into the data, such as IP location info, duration of calls, frequency of use.
+Additional sheets contain pivot tables that provide insights into the data, such as duration of calls, frequency of use.
 Leadership boards are derived from those pivot tables.

 ## License